salan223/SphereMovie/doc/sprint2/PB.md

 I want to create another account with the same email to create a different genre watch list.
 Criteria of Satisfaction: In user’s accounts, they are able to add another account within the same email.

-I want to get movie trailer recommendations based on my interest in genres.
+I want to get movie trailer recommendations based on my interest on various genres.
 Criteria of Satisfaction: Based on the user's previous reviews and history of movie trailers, the user gets movie trailer recommendations.

 As a user I would want to browse the website on my phone, so I can explore movies easily.
 Criteria of Satisfaction: Users are able to browse and access the website on phones as well and watch movie trailers easily.